oomph-lib/oomph-lib/README.md

 This can be helpful when building several demo drivers at the same time as you will be able to see which subprojects are entered.

-Next, update the project name to the name of the enclosing folder.
+Next, update the project name to the name of the enclosing directory.
 (You can, of course, call the project anything you want but this is a sensible default that must be adopted for any demo driver directories to be added to `oomph-lib`.)

 ```bash
 # OLD